AveeshK/CS193_Fall18_Lab3/README.md

 ![](./images/test-middle-of-debugging.png)

 ### 3.3: Submit Working Code - "Talk is cheap.
 Show me the code."
-*TODO:* You should submit code that passes all test cases!

 *REMEMBER: Just because something OUGHT to work, does not mean it will.
 Always question any assumptions or claims made about how code behaves!*

-## TODO -- What needs to get done for this project
 - Add 3 commands to your ~/.vimrc file
 - Pull Git Repository into IntelliJ
 - Use print statements and the IntelliJ Debugger to fix the code